PranavRudra/CMSC216/Threading.md

 ## Semaphores (semaphore.h)

 - *critical section*: instructions that should NOT have execution of other threads interleaved with them
+- *race conditions*: program depends on a thread reaching a point X before another thread reaches a point
 - *semaphores* are special global variables with integer counters that are changed by two atomic operations
   - P(s) or *wait operation*
     - blocks calling thread until the counter of s is greater than 0